AllGray/AllGray.github.io/source/index.html.md

 <aside class="notice">This is NOT a light emitting diode (LED), it doesn’t light up, it’s used as an essential part of the sound’s circuit amplifier.</aside>

-## 3 pin toggle switches
+## 3 Pin Toggle Switches

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/24.jpg)

 These 3 leaded standard switches are used for turning your MAKERbuino ON and OFF and muting the speaker.
 <aside class="notice">You get two of these switches!</aside>

-## capacitors
+## Capacitors

 There are three different types of capacitors you have in your MAKERbuino kit

-* 100uF electrolytic capacitors
+* 100uF Electrolytic Capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/25.jpg)

-* 100nF ceramic capacitors
+* 100nF Ceramic Capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/26.jpg)
+<aside class="notice">You need to have two of these capactirs</aside>

 The tiny yellowish capacitor with 104 written on it is a 100nF capacitor used for filtration and in connection with serial programmer.
-<aside class="notice">You need to have two of these capactirs</aside>

-* 22pF ceramic capacitors
+* 22pF Ceramic Capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/27.jpg)
+<aside class="notice">You need to have two of these capacitors</aside>

 These capacitors are used as a part of the 16MHz oscillating circuit along with the previously listed crystal.